jordyvanvorselen/blog/content/_index.md

 On this blog I will write about all the things I care about related to software engineering.
 Things like high test coverage, clean software architecture, open-source and writing beautiful code tend to pique my interest.

 During the day most of my time is spent helping companies solve critical problems by designing and building robust software solutions.
 My previous work ranged from short assignments to multi-year projects for some of the largest enterprise companies of the Netherlands - like Signify or ASML.

-Most likely you have already been (in)directly impacted by some the code I wrote. :wink:
+There's quite a big chance you have been impacted by some the code I wrote over there.

 When not busy coding, I can be found lifting weights 🏋️‍♂️ or playing guitar :guitar:.